 The restaurant is aptly named because it looks out onto the ocean where the ferry comes in.

-If your group has picky eaters, this is an ideal spot to eat.
+If your group has picky eaters, this is an great spot to eat.
 You can enjoy fish tacos while they crush some chicken tenders.

 Fat Ronnie’s is consistently awarded one of the best places to find a burger on the island.
 It is a small burger stand that has a Subway-style process of building your custom burger.